cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture10.md

 ### Demo

-As part of the demo we built the simple TODO list app from assignment 4 and battery tracker in React Native!
-The code is here:
+As part of the demo we built the simple TODO list app from [assignment 4](/docs/assignment4) and battery tracker in React Native!

+Before starting though, we have to install the `expo-battery` package by running `expo install expo-battery`.
+We use `expo install` to install expo packages instead of `yarn add` or `npm install` because it prevents you from installing incompatible versions with your particular Expo SDK version.

 ```tsx title="App.tsx"
 import { addBatteryLevelListener, getBatteryLevelAsync } from 'expo-battery';